Shiraz Bayjoo, En Famille No.3 (detail), 2016

 Shiraz Bayjoo, Ile de France (video still), 2015.
 Presented at 13th Biennale de Dakar in 2018, and 14th Sharjah Biennial in 2019.
 Single Channel HD Video, 31 min 18 sec.
 Image credit Shiraz Bayjoo and Sharjah Foundation collection

-Shiraz Bayjoo (Mauritius/UK) in his practice explores the socio-political and historical conditions integral to Mauritian cultural identity and the wider Indian Ocean region.
+Shiraz Bayjoo (UK associate) in his practice explores the socio-political and historical conditions integral to Mauritian cultural identity and the wider Indian Ocean region.
 He works with vernacular histories, critical texts, public collections and archives, culminating in a multidisciplinary practice.
 Shiraz’s works consider the language of race, decolonisation, and the entangled legacies of European colonialism.

 As a UK associate artist for Collecting as Practice, Shiraz will be exploring collections in UK institutions relating to the Indian Ocean, and the colonial legacies they continue to resonate and carry today.
 He hopes to expand dialogues and debate around questions of de-colonisation both in-relation to the collections but also with the historical patrimony of these institutions that hold them.